conjurinc/apidocs/api.md

 14m9cf91wfsesv1kkhevdywm2wvqy6s8sk53z1ngtazp1t9tykc
 ```

-Great, you now have your API key!
-Let's use that to obtain an auth token we can use for further requests.
+Great, you now have your refresh token!
+Let's use that to obtain an access token we can use for further requests.

 Using the [Authentication > Authenticate](/#reference/authentication/authenticate) route: